- Accelerated Resolution Therapy (ART)

 Sexual Addiction Recovery Programs

 SABR provides a comprehensive approach to recovery for both the struggling individual and their spouse or partner.
 Both will participate in parallel tracks which will give them each the support, knowledge, and tools necessary for long-term healthy living.
-SABR utilizes the most current and reliable research and interventions for both the struggling individual and partner which makes it one of the premiere treatment programs in the country.
+SABR utilizes the most current and reliable research and interventions for both the struggling individual and partner which makes it one of the premier treatment programs in the country.
 Our SABR clinicians are highly trained and most are Certified Sex Addiction Therapists (CSAT) with a broad knowledge base to facilitate processes that promote recovery and long-lasting sobriety and healing.

-John Hinson, LPC, SAT
+John Hinson, LPC

-Angie Hatch, LPC, CSAT
+Angie Hatch, LPC

-John McLean, LPC, CSAT
+John McLean, LPC

-Eric Shultz, BHT, CSAT
+Eric Shultz, BHT

-Julie Young, LAC, CSAT-C
+Julie Young, LPC

 Suicide is a difficult topic for many people.
 Suicidal thoughts can affect anyone regardless of age, gender, or background.
 Often, suicide is the result of an untreated mental health condition.
 Suicidal thoughts, although common, should not be considered normal and often indicate more serious issues.
 Every year thousands of individuals die by suicide, leaving behind their friends and family members to navigate the tragedy of loss.
-Family Strategies provides workshops meant to raise awareness of common myths and provide an understanding into why people attempt, or think about, suicide.
+Family Strategies provides workshops meant to raise awareness of common myths and provide an understanding of why people attempt or think about suicide.
 It also delves into what to do if someone you know is feeling that they want to end their life.
 Our workshops will provide you with insight and tools to increase your confidence in supporting someone that may be dealing with these daunting and difficult feelings.

 Our therapists provide free, 10-15 minute phone consultations for potential new clients.
 This means if you are not certain which of our therapists you’d like to see, or you know who you’d like to see but need reassurance that he or she is a good fit, call and speak to one of our client care specialists at the front desk prior to scheduling your first appointment.
 They will be happy to forward you to an appropriate therapist’s voicemail.
-This will allow you to provide the therapist a brief background for the kind of counseling you are seeking and ask questions you might have.
+This will allow you to provide the therapist with a brief background for the kind of counseling you are seeking and ask questions you might have.
 From there an appointment can be scheduled or, if preferred, a referral to a different therapist here at Family Strategies can be provided, by the therapist to whom you spoke.
-Our goal is to provide therapeutic care to promote your emotional growth, health and healing and we understand that this is better accomplished with a therapist possessing expertise and experience in your areas of needs.
+Our goal is to provide therapeutic care to promote your emotional growth, health, and healing and we understand that this is better accomplished with a therapist possessing expertise and experience in your areas of need.